EnArvy/AniconforAnilist/README.md

 - Makes a `desktop.ini` file which sets the folder icon.

 ### I don't like these icons.
 How do i remove them?
 To remove the cover icon from a folder, you just need to delete the `.ico` and `desktop.ini ` file from the folder.
-These files are hidden so make sure you have `Show Hidden Items` option ticked.
+These files are hidden so you need to disable `Hide protected operating system files (Recommended)`.
 You can just search and delete them all if you wanna batch remove all icons.
-But why would you wanna do that anyway?

 ### Any Tips or Suggestions?
 Yeah, the most efficient way to use this (imo) would be to: